cy33hc/ps4-ezremote-client/README.md

  - Upload files to the PS4
  - Download files from the PS4
  - Install packages on the PS4
  - Install packages from shared links from mediafire, google and pixeldrain.
-For other filehost, they can installed via AllDebrid (See AllDebrid website for supported filehost).
+For other filehost, they can installed via AllDebrid/RealDebrid (See respective websites for supported filehost).

 ## How to access the Web Interface ##
 You need to launch the "ezRemote Client" app on the PS4.
 Then on any device(laptop, tablet, phone etc..) with web browser goto to http://<ip_address_of_ps4>:8080 .
 That's all.